-In working to try to fulfill the congressional mandate, we have opted to make recommendations that reflect our experience and pose guidance for those who wish to capitalize on that experience to further reform the process of classification and declassification of federal documents.
-Accordingly, we enumerate here the following recommendations:
+In fulfilling the congressional mandate, we have framed recommendations that reflect our experience and pose guidance for those who wish to capitalize on that experience to further reform the process of classification and declassification of federal documents.
+We recognize that our project represents but one approach to declassification, one whose activity was designed to review sensitive records concerning a controversial event.
+Accordingly, we recommend the following: